YummyAmy/Sales-analysis-dashboard/README.md

 # Sales-analysis-dashboard

-A sample dashboard created on tableau desktop to view sales metric for a superstore It indicates the following:
+A sample dashboard created on Tableau desktop to view sales metric for a superstore

+ It indicates the following:
-The state with the highest profit metric
+1. The state with the highest profit metric
-A map showing States that made less than **<$50,000 in sales** using **clusters** Total profit of each category of product
+2. A map showing States that made less than **<$50,000 in sales** using **clusters**
+3. Total profit of each category of product
-A **tooltip** feature to showcase more information on total sales and profit for each category Filter options to filter on different metrics (category, subcategory etc)
+4. A **tooltip** feature to showcase more information on total sales and profit for each category
+5. Filter options to filter on different metrics (category, subcategory etc)